ynkt/enum/README.md

 So, as a way to achieve this, I have prepared sample code to get an instance based on the ID.
 You can use it simply by writing ```use ByIdTrait;``` when declaring Enum.

-I think it will be helpful when you get an instance based on some identifiers other than ID.

 ```php
 class DayOfWeek extends EnumLike
 {